sjmaple/lr-demo-provisioning/README.md

     https://localhost:9001
     ```

-* now you can deploy the `lr-demo-answers` PHP web application with LiveRebel,
+* now you can deploy the `lr-demo-answers` PHP application through LiveRebel in
-  these are the steps:
+  both configured Apache servers and the database server, these are the steps:

   * install the MySQL JDBC driver for database migrations by going to the
     `Database drivers` section in LiveRebel's `Configuration` panel,